kilroy-code/distributed-security/README.md

 All distributed security operations are asynchronous - the call immediately returns a Javascript [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) that resolves to the specified value.

 That's it.
-The only other operations are for creating and destroying tags.
+The only other operations are for creating, changing, and destroying tags.

 ## Devices, Individuals and Teams, and Recovery